Home » Symptoms » Dog Symptoms A-Z » Vomiting Bile

 -

 Should I be concerned if my dog vomits bile?
-If the vomiting of bile only occurs occasionally and the dog otherwise appears healthy, it is usually not a cause for concern.
+If vomiting bile occurs only occasionally and the dog otherwise appears healthy, it is usually not a reason for concern.
 However, frequent or persistentPersistent means lasting or continuing for an extended period.
-In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. vomiting should be examined by a veterinarian to rule out more serious health problems.
+In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. vomiting should be evaluated by a veterinarian to rule out more serious health problems.

 -